nlholm/docker-demo-documentation/docker-demo-documentation.md

 ## Automating Docker with Salt

 We started automating Docker installation with Salt by creating a directory with path:/srv/salt/docker/ by giving the command `sudo mkdir -p /srv/salt/docker`.
-We also created a init.sls file inside of the directory (docker module).
+We also created an init.sls file inside of the directory (docker module).

 Version 1: